 - i.
 Bachelor's degree Certificate and Grade Transcript obtained in the UAE must be certificated by the UAE Ministry of Education Higher Education Affairs , UAE. - ii.
-Bachelor's degrees and Grade Transcript obtained abroad must be certificated by the Ministry of Higher Education, and the Ministry of Foreign Affairs of the country of origin, and the UAE embassy in that country, a.
-Eligibility for Transfer to AU
+Bachelor's degrees and Grade Transcript obtained abroad must be certificated by the Ministry of Higher Education, and the Ministry of Foreign Affairs of the country of origin, and the UAE embassy in that country,

-8.2.4.
-Transfer students from accredited institutions
+1.2.4.
+Transfer of Graduate students from accredited institutions